-We live in an era where 52% of adults own at least one tablet.
+We live in an era where the tablet is a common household item.
 The ease of use and ultra-portability has sparked a new revolution in DJ equipment.
 Now all the major manufacturers offer a dedicated DJ App for iOS as well as controllers for those apps.

 Read on to find out what this new generation of controllers has to offer both new and established DJs.

 An excellent and durable controller with impressive jogwheels.
 Fantastic integration with Traktor DJ 2 iOS App.

 Affordable iPad controller from the world’s most popular DJ brand.
 Compatible with multiple iOS DJ Apps.

 Let’s dive into the details to see what the best options are when it comes to DJ equipment for iPads.